 Being part of a team is a big commitment.
-As a member of a competitive team, you will be making a commitment to the coaches and to your teammates.
+As a member of a performance team, you will be making a commitment to the coaches and to your teammates.
 Please read the following items carefully.

-- 1. We are a RECREATION TEAM and do not compete in the All-star or school divisions. - 2.
+- 1. We are a RECREATION PERFORMANCE TEAM and do not travel out of state nor compete in the All-star, Jamz or school divisions. - 2.
 Team members can miss only 3 practices per year. - 3.
-Remember that cheerleading/dance is a sport, physical injuries can and do occur. - 4.
+Remember that cheer/dance is a sport, physical injuries can and do occur. - 4.
 If your cheerleader/dancer attends practice but is unable to participate due to illness or injury, they must bring a note signed by a parent.
 If they will be out for an extended amount of time a doctor's note will be required. - 5.
-The practice immediately preceding a competition is mandatory.
-If your child is not at the practice, they will not be permitted to compete. - 6.
-If your child misses a competition, his or her spot on the team will be reassessed, with the possibility of them being replaced or lowered to an alternate status. - 7.
+The practice immediately preceding a performance is mandatory.
+If your child is not at the practice, they will not be permitted to perform. - 6.
+If your child misses a performance, his or her spot on the team will be reassessed, with the possibility of them being replaced or lowered to an alternate status. - 7.
 Parents are responsible to register their child for each session.
 Session fees must be paid before the first class or your participant will sit out of class. - 8.
-Extra tumbling classes are highly encouraged and very beneficial. - All competitions are mandatory.
+Extra tumbling/dance classes are highly encouraged and very beneficial. - 9.
+All performances are mandatory.
 Exceptions will be made only in the case of injury, illness or death.
-It is suggested that parents keep a calendar with all competition/ practice dates so there won't be any scheduling conflicts. - 10.
+It is suggested that parents keep a calendar with all performance/ practice dates so there will not be any scheduling conflicts. - 10.
 Parents are required to provide transportation to and from all practices and competitions. - 11.
 All communication regarding missed practices must be communicated in a timely manner via email.
 Please do not wait until the last minute to report an absence. - 12.
 Emailing your coaches with your absence requests is mandatory. - 13.
 On occasion, the teams are featured in local media sources therefore all team members are required to have a signed waiver on file for publicity purposes. - 14.
-Cheerleaders may cheer at other city of Las Vegas recreational sporting events
+Cheerleaders/dancers may cheer/dance at other city of Las Vegas recreational sporting events.